brittpinder/ios-reference/swift/types/README.md

 ## [Opaque Types](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/opaquetypes)

 An opaque type conforms to a protocol or protocol composition without specifying the underlying concrete type.
+The compiler knows the actual type but the user of the opaque type only knows what protocol it conforms to.

 Opaque types are indicated by the keyword `some`, and have the form `some <#constraint#>` where the constraint is a class type, protocol type, protocol composition type or `Any`.
 Opaque types are often used as the return type of a function or the type of a property.
 For example, the following function returns an opaque type of the protocol `Numeric`:

 ```swift
 func getRandomNumber() -> some Numeric {